 Textile Courses and Classes Overview

-Textile classes can compliment many areas of study including fashion design, merchandising and apparel technology.
-Read on to get some essential information for students who want to learn more about textiles.
+Textile classes can compliment many areas of study, including fashion design, merchandising and apparel technology.
+Read on to discover some typical coursework for students who want to learn more about textiles.

 Textile courses are available in associate's, bachelor's and master's degree programs in fashion design, merchandising, textiles and apparel technology.
 In these classes, students learn about textile production, modern textiles, dyeing processes and textile marketing.
-Curriculum typically combines theory and practical experience in trends, design principles, construction techniques and the use of color and texture in various types of fabric.
+Students work hands-on with various tools, equipment and fabrics.

 List of Textile Classes